-(B) As a condition to granting a TRP, the applicant shall be required to replace the Heritage Trees that will be removed in accordance with Section 4-6-6 with those tree species identified in Table A of this Chapter.
+(B) As a condition to granting a TRP, the applicant shall be required to replace the Heritage Trees that will be destroyed in accordance with Section 4-6-6 with those tree species identified in Table A of this Chapter.
 Replacement trees shall be acquired and planted in conformance with Tables C and D of this Chapter.

-(C) A TRP shall expire and become null and void if work authorized by the TRP is not commenced within one growing season from the date of issuance of the TRP, or within any other time agreed to by the Village in writing, or if such work, when commenced, is suspended or abandoned at any time for a period of greater than ninety (90) days, without the Village's written agreement to any suspension.
+(C) A TRP shall expire and become null and void if work authorized by the TRP is not commenced within one growing season from the date of issuance of the TRP or if such work, when commenced, is suspended or abandoned at any time for a period of ninety (90) days.
 Upon good cause shown, the TRP may be extended six (6) months by the Building Officer.